 - Read minds

 - Make plants grow

 Possible accessories for your superhero self:

 - Magic hands

 I created a 3-page printable drawing invitation for kids to use as they create their own superhero self portraits.
 You can use the link below to get it.

 So pick up a set of World Colors colored pencils by Faber-Castell, print out Superhero Self Portrait Drawing Invitation printables and create your own character and self portrait!

 Where to Buy World Colors

-You can buy Faber-Castell’s World Colors colored pencils online on Amazon and on the Faber-Castell shop (use promo code ARTFUL for free shipping through 8/31/2019).
+You can buy Faber-Castell’s World Colors colored pencils online on Amazon and on the Faber-Castell shop.
 You can also find Faber-Castell’s children’s art supplies at toy stores and other retail locations.

 A big thank you to Faber-Castell for sponsoring this post and sending me their World Colors colored pencils to try out and review.